GSA-TTS/identity-handbook/_articles/glossary.md

 ### IAA
 **Inter-Agency Agreement**

 A contract between government agencies.
-For login.gov, these are the contracts we have with other agencies that let them use login.gov as partners/clients.
+For Login.gov, these are the contracts we have with other agencies that let them use Login.gov as partners/clients.

 ### IAL
 **Identity Assurance Level**
 How certain we are somebody is who they say they are.
 Based on [NIST 800-63-3][nist-800-63-3].

-login.gov supports:
+Login.gov supports:
 - IAL 1: a lightly verified identity
 - IAL 2: a verified identity